 CDSS Community Culture & Safety Toolkit

-CDSS is not prescriptive in regard to what your community ‘should be doing.’
-We recognize and value the range of living traditions practiced by our communities.
+This toolkit provides advice and resources to help organizers (you!) develop the policies, procedures, and supporting documents needed to understand and facilitate safety in your community.
+This toolkit is not prescriptive in regard to what your community “should be doing.”
+We recognize and value the range of living traditions practiced by many different communities.

 Building a safe and welcoming event space includes providing for everyone’s physical, mental, and emotional well-being.
 This can include addressing a range of problems, from feelings of discomfort to perceived discrimination to actual bodily harm.
 Organizers can develop procedures to handle problems along this spectrum.